-Equipment.
-Under the terms of the perpetual lease agreements, the Company has the right to sublet/ sub-lease/ assign/ transfer such land except in case of one perpetual lease, relating to a small parcel of land where prior approval of the specified authority is required in case sub-lease/ assignment/ transfer relates to a part of such land demised under the lease.
-A parcel of leasehold land with original lease term of ninety years, which till previous year was classified as finance lease in accordance with criteria specified in previous accounting standard on leases under Ind AS 16 Property, Plant and i.e. Ind AS 17 Leases, has been recognised as Right-of-use assets during the current year consequent to the introduction of new accounting standard on leases i.e. Ind AS 116 Leases (refer note 44 and 49).
-This comprises certain land acquired under agreements on perpetual lease terms from the Government and ac Equipment.
-Under the terms of the perpetual lease agreements, the Company has the right to sublet/ sub-lease/
+This comprises certain land acquired under agreements on perpetual lease terms from the Government and accordingly, classified and accounted for under Ind AS 16 Property.
+Plant and Equipment.
+Under the terms of the perpetual lease agreements, the Company has the right to sublet/ sub-lease/ assign/ transfer such land except in case of one perpetual lease relating to a small parcel of land where prior approved the special authority is required in case sub-lease/ assignment/ transfer relates to a part of such land demised under the lease.
+A parcel of lassehold land with original lease term of ninety years, which till previous year was classified as finance lease in accordance with criteria specified in previous accounting standard on leases leasehold land with original lease term of ninety years, which till previous year was classified as finance lease in accordance with criteria specified in previous accounting standard on leases i.e. Ind AS 17 Leases, has been recognised as Right-of-use assets during the current year consequent to the introduction of new accounting standard on leases i.e. Ind AS 116 Leases (refer note 44 and 49).